Welcome to today's edition of the Rush 24-7 podcast.

 If Congress passes a law that does not clarify the rules, if they do not do that, the program's not going forward.

-Gregory threw out that kept trying to re-ask his question.
+Gregory, throughout that, kept trying to re-ask his question.

-The President just wasn't taking any of it.
+The president just wasn't taking any of it.

-A little long here, got to go quickly.
+I've got to go quickly.

 Back after this.